pliah/Search-auto-complete/README.md

   trie and then waits for user input.
   When it
-gets an input it will search until it gets five matches. if there are less then five it will try  different variations of the search text completions with one letter missed\replaced\added.
+gets an input it will search until it gets five matches. if there are less than five it will try  different variations of the search text completions with one letter missed\replaced\added.